 Entrepreneurship in Biotechnology

 Provides an insider's perspective on workings and challenges of an early to mid-stage pharmaceutical company.
 Current company issues and case studies are used to discuss topics including pre-clinical and clinical development, licensing and business development and intellectual property and patent strategies.
 This course is intended for students considering a career in an entrepreneurial biotechnology company.
 Previous coursework in entrepreneurship or health care is preferred.

 Cost and Quality in Health Care

 Sequence of offerings that provides further analysis of the business of health care in the U.S. Topics include issues of cost and quality, health care financial management, and national and international solutions to the challenge of providing health care to a population.
 This class is designed to stand alone, yet build upon the U.S. HEALTH CARE MANAGEMENT course.
-This is a required elective for MD/MBA dual degree students.
+This is a required elective for MD/MBA coordinated degree students.

 Customer Analytics for Satisfaction and Loyalty

 Introduction to major concepts in the analysis of customer satisfaction and loyalty, with emphasis on managerial applications.
 Also examines related consumption and post-purchase phenomena related to customer satisfaction and loyalty.

 The course provides an analysis grounded in economic principles of issues in organizational design.
 More specifically, the focus is on how incentive conflicts within a firm can lead to a reduction in shareholder value and how such conflicts can be addressed.
 We shall study a framework that develops a productive organizational architecture --- assignment of decision rights to the appropriate decision-makers, evaluation of their efforts, and rewards based on performance.
 Students generally find the text material relatively easy to understand without extensive lecturing by the instructor --- this enables us to spend more class time on applications of the concepts, whether these come from cases, assigned articles, or homework questions.